darinz/ML/03_advanced_classification/01_kernel_methods.md

 - **Degree 3 polynomial in $d$ dimensions**: $O(d^3)$ features
 - **Degree $k$ polynomial in $d$ dimensions**: $O(d^k)$ features

+**The exponential explosion:** This is like compound interest in reverse - small increases in dimension lead to massive increases in feature space size.

 **Concrete Example**: For $d=100$ and $k=3$:
 - Original space: 100 dimensions
 - Feature space: $\binom{100+3}{3} = \binom{103}{3} = 176,851$ dimensions

+**The scale of the problem:** We've gone from 100 numbers to nearly 177,000 numbers!
+This is like trying to describe a simple object using a dictionary with 177,000 words.

 **The Computational Challenge**